justinjoco/python-tutorial/docs/basics/looping.md

 ```

 ### Iterate through a range of ints
 In other languages, to iterate through lists or arrays, the most common way is to use array indices to access array values.
-The key is to use Python's in-built `range(n)` function, which returns a sequence of integers for `0` to `n-1`.
+The key is to use Python's in-built `range()` function, which returns a sequence of integers for `0` to `n-1` if you use the `range(n)` signature:
 ```python
 for i in range(n):
     #Process i
 ```
+But in case you want to set the sequence's start value, you can use the signature `range(start, stop)`, in which a sequence of numbers from `start` to `stop-1` is returned.
+If you want to include the step, as well, use `range(start, stop, step)`, which returns a sequence of numbers from `start` to `stop-1` in steps of `step`.

 So, to iterate through all elements in a list via indices, you'll have to input the length of the list as the argument in the `range(n)` function:
 ```python